Online Resources for Students, Residents, and Pathologists

 For all lung frozen sections, prepare the tissue in the left fume hood in the gross room.
 After tissue selection, take tissue to the frozen suite to complete the intraoperative consultation.

 Known or suspected COVID-19 positive patients: For known COVID-19 positive patients, an autopsy will not be performed.
 For suspected COVID-19 positive patients, an autopsy will only be performed if antemortem COVID-19 tests comes back negative; the autopsy will be postponed until test results are available.
 For possible positive cases without antemortem COVID-19 testing, COVID-19 swab testing may be performed on the decedent; if testing is negative, a limited autopsy may be performed.

 Workflow: To minimize intradepartmental interactions, the bulk of the cytopathologists have been stationed at the FMO until further notice.
 During this time of modified work-flow, all cytopathology specimens (gyn and non-gyn) will be sent to the FMO

 Conferences: In-person didactic conferences (including Wednesday morning grand rounds) are cancelled until further notice.
-Virtual conferences/online educational activities will be utilized when possible.
+Virtual conferences/online educational activities will be utilized until in-person conferences can be resumed.